 7.4.1 Determination of Local Congestion

 ERCOT will use the Operational Model of the ERCOT System in combination with QSE energy schedules and ERCOT forecasted Load to determine the extent of Local Congestion.
+Local Congestion is congestion that is not solved with Balancing Energy from more than one zone.

 7.4.2 Resolution of Local Congestion